uclaradio/showbot/README.md

 # showbot
 Discord bot that announces who is on air!

-clone this repo onto your local machine and runshow-bot with `$ python3 main.py`
+clone this repo onto your local machine and run show-bot with `$ python3 main.py`

 the #shows channel in the UCLA Radio Discord Server will now message live shows!